jlan84/linear-algebra-assignment/individual.md

    </div>

-## Part 2 (Extra Credit): Linear Algebra Implementation of the PageRank Algorithm
+## Extra Credit: PageRank Algorithm

-The [Page Rank Algorithm](http://en.wikipedia.org/wiki/PageRank) is used by Google Search (in their early days) to rank websites in their search engine results to determine the importances of webpages.
+The [Page Rank Algorithm](http://en.wikipedia.org/wiki/PageRank) is used by Google Search (in their early days) to rank websites in their search engine in terms of the importance of webpages.
 [More about PageRank](http://books.google.com/books/p/princeton?id=5o_K4rri1CsC&printsec=frontcover&source=gbs_ViewAPI&hl=en#v=onepage&q&f=false)

 We will implement PageRank on this simple network of websites.